Scaseco/jenax/jenax-functionbinder-parent/jenax-functionbinder-core/README.md

 ---

 ## Function Binder
-The function binder utility makes it easy to expose methods as SPARQL functions.
+The function binder utility makes it easy to expose Java methods as SPARQL functions.

 ### Limitations
 * Multi-methods are not yet supported - i.e. it is not possible to define multiple Java methods (with varying parameter type lists) as implementations of the same SPARQL function IRI.